 Mark Jackson, Accessibility Consultant is an International Code Council (ICC) Certified Accessibility Inspector/Plans Examiner with specialized expertise in the accessible design and construction requirements of federal, state and local laws and codes, including the Americans with Disabilities Act (ADA).
 Jackson routinely provides accessibility services and training to key players in the building industry.
 He is an adjunct instructor at New York University and the Pratt Institute, New York, NY.

-This one hour course highlights the common oversights architects and contractors often make when addressing accessibility on multifamily projects in two critical areas of project development: design and construction.
+This one-hour audio course highlights the common oversights architects and contractors often make when addressing accessibility on multifamily projects in two critical areas of project development: design and construction.
 We will review real-life examples coupled with simple solutions to help you in creating compliant projects that meet the needs of all users and the required accessibility standards.
 Learn how to take a proactive approach to accessible design and avoid litigation through this informative CE course!

 - Describe a basic overview of accessible design and construction requirements

 - Properly detail and specify plans to ensure accessibility compliance is achieved

 A score of 80% or higher is required to receive a certificate of completion